gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-aws-amplify.md

 ## Using a Newer Version of Hugo

 If you need to use a different, perhaps newer, version of Hugo than the version currently supported by AWS Amplify, you can modify your build commands to include the downloading of Hugo itself.
 Here's an example of a build definition that includes the downloading of Hugo.
-Note that in ths example the "extended" version of Hugo is being used wich includes support for SASS/SCSS.
+Note that in ths example the "extended" version of Hugo is being used which includes support for SASS/SCSS.

 ```
 version: 0.1